Here’s what’s in the House GOP’s sweeping tax and spending cuts package

 More tax breaks

-The Ways and Means Committee plan would temporarily boost the standard deduction by $1,000 for single filers and $2,000 for married couples.
+The package would temporarily boost the standard deduction by $1,000 for single filers and $2,000 for married couples.

 And it includes some measures that would benefit wealthy Americans.
 It would make permanent the larger estate tax exemption, which would be set at $15 million per person for 2026 and would be indexed to inflation thereafter.